10 Differences in Latin Culture Compared to U.S. Culture

 In stark contrast, most Americans guard their privacy and enjoy time alone.
 In the U.S., it’s not the norm to visit a person without first notifying them.
 Popping-in can even be considered disrespectful.

-The average Latino feels that it’s essential to maintain social harmony.
+The average Latino and Latina feels that it’s essential to maintain social harmony.
 Most of the time, a person will prefer to ignore a challenging issue in order to avoid social awkwardness and conflict.

 For Americans, it is easier to express dissatisfaction or disagreement in a direct way without damaging a personal relationship.
 In fact, two people can be in complete disagreement about something without it negatively affecting their relationship.
 In other words, the U.S. cultural norm is to “agree to disagree,” and the Latin cultural norm is to just say “yes,” even if you mean “no.”